As anyone who has read this blog for a while knows, our last baby, Lucy, was born with six toes on her left foot.

 May we look for angels in our lives.
 We can see them if we will look.
 To have them accompany us in our darkest hours, and also to be inspired as to how to be those angels to those who surround us.

-I LOVE the #LightTheWorld campaign our church does each Christmas.
+I LOVE the #LightTheWorld campaign our church does each year at Christmas.
 Surely if we are looking for ways to be angels at Christmas time that is a perfect instruction manual.
 (There are different ideas we can do to serve and love and be angels to those around us every day.)
 Check it out HERE.

 This video is a good introduction: